ttr404/Campus-Map-Application/README.md

 # Western Campus Map Application
 ## About The Project
 The Campus Map Application is a JavaFX-based desktop software designed to help students, staff, faculty, and visitors navigate the Western University campus.
-The application provides an interactive map with various Points of Interest (POIs) such as buildings, classrooms, computer labs, washrooms, collaboration rooms, restaurants, etc. Users can log in, search for POIs, and save their favorite locations.
+The application provides an interactive map with various Points of Interest (POIs) such as buildings, classrooms, computer labs, washrooms, collaboration rooms, restaurants, etc. Users can log in, search for POIs, and save their favourite locations.
 The application also provides weather information and accessibility information for different locations on campus.

 ## Table of Contents
 - [Getting Started](#getting-started)